mawkler/modicator.nvim/README.md

 require('modicator').setup()
 ```

-Modicator sets the Normal mode highlight foreground based on the default foreground color of `CursorLineNr`, so if you're using a colorscheme make sure that it gets loaded before this plugin.
+Modicator sets the Normal mode highlight foreground based on the default foreground color of `CursorLineNr` so if you're using a colorscheme make sure that it gets loaded before this plugin.

 With [packer.nvim](https://github.com/wbthomason/packer.nvim/) this is done like this: